Key Takeaways

 - People who are African American, Hispanic, or American Indian.

-Just because you are at high risk for prediabetes does not mean you will develop the condition.
-Taking proactive steps can greatly impact your future health, but if you have any concerns, contact your healthcare team for more information.
+Taking proactive steps can greatly impact your future health, but if you have any concerns about your risk level, contact your healthcare team for more information.

 What to Eat with Prediabetes